First-order (coarse) correlated equilibria in non-concave games: First-Order Coarse Equilibria for Well-Behaved Action Sets

 This matrix $A$ is called the \textbf{(scalar) second fundamental form}.
 As $A$ is symmetric, it has an orthonormal basis of eigenvectors with real eigenvalues.
 Each such eigenvector corresponds to a \textbf{principal direction}, and the corresponding eigenvalue is the \textbf{principal curvature} in that direction.

 Thus, if the boundary of each action set $X_i$ is a regular hypersurface of bounded principal curvature, then the boundary of $X_i$ can be approximated by the level set of a quadratic function about each point.
-We also remark that the convexity assumption on $X_i$ implies that if $\nabla F(p) \in \nc{X_i}{p}$, then all principal curvatures are bounded below by $0$.
+We also remark that the convexity assumption on $X_i$ implies that, whenever $-\nabla F(x) \in \nc{X_i}{x}$, all principal curvatures are bounded below by $0$; we shall orient our surface so that this holds.
 With this in mind, we proceed with our proofs of approximability.
-The first step of the analysis comprises of bounding the difference between $\frac{dx_i(\tau)}{d\tau}$ and the tangent cone projection $\proj{\tc{X_i}{x_i(\tau)}}{\nabla_i u_i(x(\tau))}$.
+The first step of the analysis comprises of bounding the difference between $\frac{dx_i(\tau)}{d\tau}$ and the tangent cone projection $\proj{\tc{X_i}{x_i(\tau)}}{\nabla_i u_i(x^\ftau)}$.
 This turns out to be a straightforward matter in this setting, thanks to the following observation.

-\begin{proposition} Let $X_i$ be a compact and convex set of smooth boundary, and suppose its boundary $\delta X_i$ has non-negative principal curvature at most $K$.
-Then for any $\tau \in [0,T]$,
+\begin{proposition} Let $X_i$ be a closed and convex set of smooth boundary, and suppose its boundary $\delta X_i$ has non-negative principal curvature at most $K$.
+Then for any $\tau \in [0,T)$,

 \end{proposition}